I consider automated tests the best form of documentation

 I've migrated the whole system from "ball-of-mud" to event-driven architecture, to cover critical paths with tests, and then extract the whole domain.
 It greatly reduced the overhead of constant semi-blind bug-fixing.

-Offloaded long-running and external, pooled workloads to queue
+Offloaded long-running workloads to queue

 Introduced automated testing